Vivonet/Gravity/README.md

 Calling Gravity an "engine" is a bit of a stretch.
 Auto Layout is still the true engine powering Gravity.
 Gravity just gives you a much simpler way to specify your interface, and Auto Layout takes care of the real work behind the scenes.
 It's really just an interpretive layer that converts a simple XML document into a fully-constructed interface.
 Gravity is the curtain that hides the great and powerful Oz.

 Coming soon.

+##Requirements
+Gravity makes heavy use of the `UIStackView`, so iOS 9 only, I'm afraid!
+This is brand spankin' new stuff!